 Three benefits of using propensity to drive customer engagement

 Did you know?
 Only about 25% of digital marketers are aggressively using big data insights, according to a recent study released by Seattle-based 2nd Watch.
-Segmenting the right audience and creating the right message goes only halfway into formulating the perfect marketing strategy.
+Creating the right message and segmenting the right audience goes only halfway into formulating the perfect marketing strategy.
 Imagine getting into a sword fight with an Excalibur but being blindfolded at the same time.
 You have to know when and where to target your audience as well.
 Let’s have a look at three areas where calculating propensity gives us insights into a better customer engagement strategy.

 Know your customer better